formisten/formisten/README.md

-Hi there, 👋
+### Hi there, 👋
-I'm formisten a fellow developer!
+## I'm Formisten | a fellow developer-

+### Just a guy who likes to code :)

-🎨 I’m currently working on my personal website
+- 🎨 I’m currently working on my website
-🌱 I’m currently learning python
+- ✌ I’m currently learning python and javascript
-🤔 I’m looking for help with python and javascript(or any language) 😄 Pronouns: he/him
+- 😐 I’m looking for help with python
+- 👨 Pronouns: he / him

-Languages I Know:
+### Languages I Know

-🐍 Python
+- 🐍 Python (half)
-🔆 HTML/CSS
+- 🔆 HTML/CSS
+- 🎮 Javascript( a little)

+---